Explore Careers - Job Market Report

 |Location||Employment Potential||Release Date|

-For the 2016-2018 period, the employment outlook is expected to be fair for Other customer and information services representatives (NOC 6552) in the Annapolis Valley region.
+The employment outlook will be fair for Other customer and information services representatives (NOC 6552) in the Annapolis Valley region for the 2017-2019 period.

 Here are some key facts about Other customer and information services representatives in the Annapolis Valley region: